Main Page

 The acne lasers actually emit a low, constant frequency of red light which helps to stimulate collagen, making scarring less visible, and helping to stimulate the healing of existing acne, and speed the whole recovery process.

-Konftec utilizes patented, proprietary technology to deliver coherent red visible light that efficiently activates porphyrins within the P. acnes bacteria.
+Konftec utilizes patented, proprietary technology to deliver coherent blue and red visible light that efficiently activates porphyrins within the P. acnes bacteria.

 When used in a series of brief exposure sessions, it provides a simple, non-invasive treatment regimen.